Is your form set up to encourage the user to enter their information?

 For example, if the user doesn’t fill in their last name, does this really matter?
 Whereas, if someone has left the contact method empty (telephone number or email) then this is an issue as it’s ultimately useless to you!

-Follow the advice from this post and see for yourself how this will affect the level of enquires your business receives.
+Follow the advice from this post and see for yourself how this will affect the level of enquires your business receives and really drive those conversions to your website or landing page.

 However, altering the Form Submission box on your site is only a very small part of our Aggressive Growth Strategy.